dontLoveBugs/FCRN_pytorch/README.md

 can use Fully Convolutional Residual Networks to realize monocular depth prediction.
 Currently, we can train FCRN using NYUDepthv2(kitti will soon!).

-Note: We modify the upsample module using the upsample strategy in [Real-Time Single Image and Video Super-Resolution Using an Efficient Sub-Pixel Convolutional Neural Network](https://arxiv.org/abs/1609.05158v2), and we also provide original upsample methods (deconv, upconv and up_proj) in original paper.
+Note: We modify the upsample module in "model.py" using the upsample strategy in [Real-Time Single Image and Video Super-Resolution Using an Efficient Sub-Pixel Convolutional Neural Network](https://arxiv.org/abs/1609.05158v2), and the original upsample methods (deconv, upconv and up_proj) is available in "FCRN.py".

 ### Result